 These camps are independently owned and operated.
 It is in no way affiliated with Butler University.

-Butler Volleyball Camps are open to any and all applicants.
+Sharon Clark's Bulldog Volleyball Camps at Butler University are open to any and all applicants.